wadherv/terraform-aws-github-runner/modules/ssm/README.md

 # Module - AWS System Manager Parameter store

-> This module is treated as internal module, breaking changes will not trigger a major release bump.

 This module is used for storing configuration of runners, registration tokens and secrets for the Lambda's in AWS System Manager Parameter store.

 <!-- BEGIN_TF_DOCS -->